 But in the years since, FRS’s pension debt has more than doubled and the state’s funding shortfall is $43.3 billion as of the end of fiscal 2020.
 Legislation aimed at improving FRS is again circulating in Tallahassee — but lawmakers have to make sure they focus on the real problems if they want to avoid repeating mistakes of the past.

-There is a way to fix all of FRS’s problems with one large plan that gives a little something to everybody and requires shared sacrifice.
+There is a way to fix all of Florida Retirement System’s problems with one large plan that gives a little something to everybody and requires shared sacrifice.
 No one is going to love the plan, but balancing the interests of all stakeholders involved can often be a sign that it’s the best path forward.

 First, though, here are the problems that actually need to be solved.